crossplane/docs/content/knowledge-base/guides/connection-details.md

 Crossplane also creates a secret object for the entire Composition saved in the namespace defined by
 {{<hover label="comp1" line="4">}}writeConnectionSecretsToNamespace{{</hover>}}
-with an Crossplane generated name.
+with a Crossplane generated name.

 ```yaml {label="comp1",copy-lines="none"}
 apiVersion: apiextensions.crossplane.io/v1